 photo credit: Agatha Silva

-* “Jason” is a pseudonym for a Project Guardianship client, and the photo attached is a stock photo (and not an actual photo of “Jason”).
-Project Guardianship maintains the privacy and protects the identity of, and all information, related to its clients at all times.
+* “Jason” is a pseudonym for a Project Guardianship client and the photo attached is a stock photo (and not an actual photo of “Jason”).
+Project Guardianship maintains the privacy and protects the identity of, and all information related to, its clients.